 Trap #8: Failing to Apply for Social Security Disability Benefits (SSDI and/or SSI)

 Most LTD policies require applicants to apply for Social Security Disability Insurance (SSDI) benefits.
-This is because insurance companies have the right to “offset” SSDI payments against the LTD benefits, resulting in a reduction of the monthly LTD payments equivalent to the monthly SSDI benefits.
-Consequently, the insurance company has a vested interest in your Social Security disability claim being approved.
-Failing to file a claim with the Social Security Administration could lead to the termination of your LTD benefits.
+This is because insurance companies have the right to “offset” SSDI payments against the LTD benefits, reducing the monthly LTD payments equivalent to the monthly SSDI benefits.
+Consequently, the insurance company is vested in the approval of your Social Security disability claim.
+Failing to file a claim with the Social Security Administration could lead the insurer to terminate your claim for LTD benefits.

 Trap #9: Not Continuing Medical Treatment